Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-lineevent-ioctl.rst

 ``GPIOHANDLE_REQUEST_OPEN_SOURCE``, may be set.

 Only one bias flag, ``GPIOHANDLE_REQUEST_BIAS_xxx``, may be set.
-If no bias flags are set then the bias configuration is not changed.
+If no bias flags are set then the woke bias configuration is not changed.

 The edge flags, ``GPIOEVENT_REQUEST_RISING_EDGE`` and ``GPIOEVENT_REQUEST_FALLING_EDGE``, may be combined to detect both rising